 The problem with self-discipline is that for most people, it tends to run out, especially if it wasn’t practiced or encouraged in your childhood.
 It’s either the motivation that runs out or life just gets in the way and the whole “being more disciplined” wish just fades away like a wind.

-But if you want to build and keep solid self-discipline that helps you reach your goals, you can!
-Here’s exactly how you can do that:
+So if you’re wondering how to build self-discipline that helps you to reach your goals… Here’s exactly how you can do that!

 1) Practice Being OK With Discomfort

 Let’s admit it – the reason everyone wants to be more disciplined is that it helps you push through the unpleasant and boring things that ultimately give you the desired result.

 The most common example is losing weight.
 In order to do that, you need to keep a healthy diet and skip those tasty, salty, fatty or sugary foods.
 You need to exercise regularly to build lean muscle that makes your metabolism faster.

 And both of these things are pretty hard to keep up with – they are uncomfortable.
 That’s why most people who start losing weight, relapse after a few weeks or months.

 So how to build self-discipline that helps you push through weight loss or any other goal achievement process?
 By practicing being OK with discomfort.

 To do that, gently ease yourself into discomfort daily.
 You can choose one thing you don’t like or don’t want to do and do it.